Amenability of linear-activity automaton groups: Automata and their groups

 The number of active vertices of $a$ at level $n$ is just the number of directed paths of length $n$ starting at $a$ and ending anywhere but the identity.
 It follows easily that an automaton is exponential if and only if there are two nontrivial cycles so that each is reachable from the other via a directed path.

 The nontrivial directed cycles in the directed graph of a polynomial automaton have a partial order: $c_1 < c_2$ if $c_1 \neq c_2$ and there is a directed path from a state of $c_2$ to a state of $c_1$.
 Define the degree of a cycle $c$ as the maximal $n$ so that there is an increasing chain $c_0 < c_1 < \ldots < c_n = c$.
 It is straightforward to see that the degree of a polynomial automaton is the maximal degree of any cycle in its directed graph.
 The degree of a state $g$ is the maximal degree of a cycle reachable via a directed path from $g$.
 The identity $\id$ is always considered to have degree -1.
+An automaton generates a finite group if and only if it contains no non-trivial cycle.

 \paragraph{Hierarchy levels.} For polynomial automaton, the hierarchy level of a state is a refinement of its degree, taking values in the sequence

 States in cycles of degree $d$ have {\bf hierarchy level $\tilde d$}.
 States of degree $d$ that are not in a cycle have hierarchy level $d$.
 A state can point to states either in its own hierarchy level or lower levels.
 The only state with hierarchy level $-\tilde 1$ is the identity.